propavingk/SlotDrift/ARCHITECTURE.md

 - Parsing is separate from analysis so validation errors are data.
 A file with seven bad lines still produces a useful report about the other records.
+- Continuity and forks are separate because they fail independently.
+A window can be complete with no gaps and still contain a fork, and it can have missing records with a perfectly linear chain.
+- Rendering is separate from computation because determinism is a rendering contract.
+The same `Analysis` can be printed as text or JSON, and neither path can change the numbers.
+- The CLI is thin because exit codes are policy.
+Policy in one function is easier to keep stable than policy scattered through analysis code.
+- The Rust engine is a separate program because the point of a second implementation is independence.
+Sharing code would defeat it.

+## Known limitations

+- No streaming: the whole export is held in memory, and the window loop walks every slot between min and max, so a sparse ten-million-slot window costs proportionally.
+- Canonical selection is a heuristic, not consensus.
+It is deterministic and documented, which is what a report needs, but it is not a substitute for reading the cluster's own fork choice.
+- The leader attribution uses whatever leader field the export carries.
+The tool does not compute a schedule.